XCTEQ/XCFit/README.md

 # XCFit: Swift Package Manager

 XCFit will be having full on support for XCUI Test helpers so that we can use Apple's XCUI Test Framework painless to use.
+There is [sample swift package](https://github.com/Shashikant86/XCFitDemoSwiftPackage) on Github to test XCFit
 Full Documetation and API implementation still in progress.
 You can grab it like this

 ```